Azure-Samples/azure-files-samples/Workloads/azurefiles-actions-aks/README.md

 ### Upgrading a Runner scale set installation

-If you want to upgrade any configuration on the Arc Runner Scaleset, re-run the last helm install command onyl replacing the firt line to "helm upgrade --install".
+If you want to upgrade any configuration on the Arc Runner Scaleset, re-run the last helm install command only replacing the first line to "helm upgrade --install".

 ```bash
 helm upgrade --install "${ARC_RUNNER_SCALESET_NAME}" \